top of page

 Hickory House 10-13-1949.png

-(L) A February 27, 1947 article in the News of Orange announcing the opening of the restaurant.
+(L.) A February 27, 1947 article in the News of Orange announcing the opening of the restaurant.

-(C) A May 6, 1948 notice in the local paper about the air conditioning.
+(C. L.) A May 6, 1948 notice in the local paper about the air conditioning.

-(R) Rumors spread around the community that the Godfreys were leaving.
+(R.) Rumors spread around the community that the Godfreys were leaving.
 They took out an advertisement on October 13, 1949 in the News of Orange to refute the claims.

 In 1953, when Ann and Charles Crawford purchased the Colonial Inn on King Street, the Godfreys left the Hickory House and managed the restaurant at the inn.
 After being closed for a month, the Hickory House reopened with Mr. and Mrs. Connie Howard as the proprietors.
 Their tenure did not last long.
 Later that year, Fred Cates was advertising that the Godfreys were back.
 Only this time, it was Mava and L.C.
 Godfrey.